AVS1999 Session VT-FrM: Vacuum Systems, Design, and Engineering

 2Mathcad software by Math Soft.

-9:00 AM VT-FrM-3 Experiences on the Preparation and Assembly of The Superconducting Linear Accelerator for the TESLA Test Facility
+9:00 AM Invited VT-FrM-3 Experiences on the Preparation and Assembly of The Superconducting Linear Accelerator for the TESLA Test Facility

 A. Matheisen (TESLA Collaboration, DESY, Germany)